5.2 Welding Power Sources

 Before we finish this chapter, it would be worth mentioning some safety considerations based on the material we’ve covered so far.

-That being said, hopefully, it is also obvious that the utmost care has gone into designing numerous safety mechanisms for welding machines and their related accessories.
+That being said, the utmost care has gone into designing numerous safety mechanisms for welding machines and their related accessories.
 Welders perform their work every day, and the number of incidents is very small considering the number of welders currently working and the environments they find themselves in (Dekker, 2021).
 Still, as the welder, you should take every necessary precaution when working with electricity.
 You must never put yourself in a position where you could become part of a live electrical circuit.
-This means understanding how your welder works, knowing which components are electrically “hot” when the machine is on, and keeping an eye out for damage to parts in the system.
+This means understanding how your welder machine works, knowing which components are electrically “hot” when the machine is on, and keeping an eye out for damage to parts in the system.

 It was mentioned earlier in the chapter that resistance and heat were a factor in the breakdown of certain components.
-Related to this is the duty cycle.
+This is relevant when considering the duty cycle of a machine.
 You should never exceed the duty cycle of any welder.
-Remember that duty cycle is essentially how long it takes a welder to overheat under continuous use.
-This overheating can cause damage to the internal components of the welder.
-Every time the welder overheats, the internal insulation that keeps it cool is degraded, thus destroying the safety mechanism provided by the duty cycle.
-If this happens too frequently, the welder will begin to overheat sooner.
-Constant overheating can cause damage to the machine, making it less safe to operate.
-This means that if the duty cycle is 60% (or 6 out of 10 minutes), you should not weld right up to the 6-minute mark when the machine shuts itself off.
-Rather, you ought to pause welding every few minutes to let it cool down.
+Recall that duty cycle is essentially how long it takes a welder to overheat under continuous use.
+Reaching overheating can cause damage to the internal components of the welder, and every time it overheats the internal insulation that keeps it cool is degraded, thus destroying the safety mechanism provided by the duty cycle.
+If overheating happens frequently, the welder will begin to overheat sooner, and constant overheating can cause damage to the machine, making it less safe to operate.
+This means that if the duty cycle is 60% (or six out of 10 minutes), you should not weld right up to the six-minute mark when the machine would shut itself off.
+Rather, you ought to pause your welding every few minutes to let it cool down.

-Also mentioned earlier was that excess heat in the welding system can be a sign of worn or damaged parts or connections.
-Maintaining welding equipment adequately is important for both safety and making good welds.
-Parts such as leads, work clamps, electrode holders, welding guns, and connectors are some of the components most susceptible to wear and/or damage and often overheat as a result.
-A component that is overheating should be replaced or repaired as soon as possible, even if the system is still functioning correctly.
-The overheating will only worsen over time, which could cause more serious damage to the welding system as well as put you or others in danger of burns and/or electrocution.
+Also mentioned earlier was howexcess heat in the welding system can be a sign of worn or damaged parts or connections.
+Adequately maintaining welding equipment is important for both safety and making good welds.
+Parts such as leads, work clamps, electrode holders, welding guns, and connectors are some of the components most susceptible to wear and damage and often overheat as a result.
+A component that is overheating should be replaced or repaired as soon as possible, even if the system is still functioning correctly, because the overheating will only worsen over time.
+This could cause more serious damage to the welding system as well as put you or others in danger of burns and electrocution.

-One effective way to make sure welding machines are in good working condition is to have them serviced and calibrated by a certified manufacturer’s representative or other qualified technician.
+One effective way to keep welding machines in good working condition is to have them serviced and calibrated by a certified manufacturer’s representative or other qualified technician.
 This should be done at least annually, but in many production shops, this may be done every three to six months.
-For shops that are certified under certain codes or standards, this is often a requirement for certification (you will learn more about codes and standards in Chapter 17.
-However, this is not to say that you should not inspect the equipment you are using regularly.
-It is a good practice to check your machine over every day before starting work.
+Welding shops that are certified under certain codes or standards are often required to have routine service for certification (you will learn more about codes and standards in Chapter 17).
+Regardless of whether the equipment you use is regularly serviced, it is a good practice to check your machine over every day before starting work.

-There are plenty of warning labels on all welding machines, and in various places around a welding environment, there are many built-in safeguards and safety mechanisms.
-As a welder, you will no doubt be trained on all safety regulations and practices.
+A welding environment has many warning labels and built-in safeguards and safety mechanisms.
+And as a welder you will no doubt be trained in safety regulations and practices.
 However, it is important to remember that the best and most effective safety mechanism is your own ability to think and be aware of your surroundings.
 No amount of warnings, safeguards, or safety regulations will keep you as safe as simply paying attention to what’s going on around you and having good common sense when approaching any situation.

 Attributions